gnosis/conditional-tokens-docs/docs/devguide04.md

 ---
 id: devguide04
-title: Outcome Collection
+title: Defining Positions
-sidebar_label: Outcome Collection
+sidebar_label: Defining Positions
 ---
 In order to define a position, we first need to designate a collateral token.
 This token must be an